-The HSCP produced its Annual Performance Report for the period 2022/23 and this was published on 31 July 2023.
+The HSCP produced its seventh Annual Performance Report on 25 November 2022 covering the period 2021/22.
+The eighth report for the period 2022/23 will be published on 31 July 2023.

 This year's report has been structured to align with our Strategic Plan 2022-25.
 Along with our Performance Scorecard, we provide an update on Year 1 progress across the deliverables contained in the Plan's five key themes: Healthier, Connected, Enabled, Empowered and Sustainable Futures.
 We also review progress against our enabling functions, the Housing Contribution Statement, and Renfrewshire HSCP's Lead Partnership Services across NHS Greater Glasgow and Clyde.
 You can read the full Annual Performance Report on the HSCP website.